 Those tear stains are often simply a cosmetic problem, but if you’re growing tired of the constant complaints about Alfie’s unsightly undereyes, you can skip the powder solution and recommend a once-a-day soft, chewy, real beef treat.
 OcuBright, available exclusively through veterinarians, can zoom you past this tricky conversation so you can scoot on to other important medical topics, like Alfie’s sebaceous adenitis or the dental cleaning he definitely needs.

 Technicians can take TOBI's advice

-One of the coolest things about the new therapy laser from Sound, the DoctorVET Small Animal Laser, is the instructions.
+One of the coolest things about the new therapy laser from Sound, the DoctorVET Small Animal Laser, is how you get the instructions.
 They're not in a manual or a PDF but pop up during use for the particular species and type of condition you’re treating on a tablet-like display.

 The mascot is a bow-tied puppy named TOBI (Treatments with Onboard Instructions).
-He doesn't show up on screen, unfortunately, but his advice about where and how to focus the laser for a treatment does.
+He doesn't show up on-screen, unfortunately, but his advice about where and how to focus the laser for a particular treatment does.

 "As a society we think we should be able to turn something on and use it immediately," says Sound's Steve Nielsen.
 He hopes TOBI will make laser therapy training easier for both veteran and newbie technicians alike.

 Nielsen also estimates that DoctorVET is a few thousand dollars less than comparable models.
-Go check prices with major competitors like Companion and K-Laser and compare their user-friendly displays these days.
+Go check prices with major competitors like Companion and K-Laser and compare their user-friendly displays.